ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Verifier's threshold is large enough to account for the maximum permitted clock skew between the Verifier and the Attester.

-If time(VC) is also included in the Evidence along with the claim value generated at that time, and the Verifier decides that it can trust the time(VC) value, the Verifier can also determine whether the claim value is recent by checking `time(RG) - time(VC) < Threshold`, again where the threshold is large enough to account for the maximum permitted clock skew between the Verifier and the Attester.
+If time(VG) is also included in the Evidence along with the claim value generated at that time, and the Verifier decides that it can trust the time(VG) value, the Verifier can also determine whether the claim value is recent by checking `time(RG) - time(VG) < Threshold`, again where the threshold is large enough to account for the maximum permitted clock skew between the Verifier and the Attester.